-At the end of 2023, the global smart contract market is expected to reach approximately 300 million USD.
-Smart contracts are useful for peer to peer transactions in blockchains.
-They are also helpful for trade finance, insurance to improve claim processing, stock taking, and record keeping.
+Smart contracts are useful for peer-to-peer transactions in blockchains.
+They are also helpful for trade finance and insurance to improve claim processing, stock taking, and record keeping.

-Much as these blockchain applications are useful in various industries, they may not always be safe and are prone to attacks.
+Although these blockchain applications are useful in various industries, they may not always be safe and prone to attacks.
 The effects of smart contract attacks are very devastating and can cause significant losses to a project’s investors.

-This article will address various vulnerabilities in smart contracts, how they occur, and their effects on smart contracts.
+This article will address various vulnerabilities in smart contracts, how they occur, and their effects on them.
 We will also highlight how to mitigate these smart contract vulnerabilities.

 Common Smart Contract Vulnerabilities